marmelab/comfygure/docs/BasicUsage.md

 ```

 By default, the server origin is `https://comfy.marmelab.com`.
 But if you can change it with the `--origin` argument.
-More about the custom origin on the [Advanced Usage]() section of this documentation.
+More about custom comfy server hosting on the [Advanced Usage](./AdvancedUsage.html) section of this documentation.

 ### Comfy folder

 Once the initialization is finished, you should have:

-* A new file in `.comfy/config` containing all your project informations and credentials
+* A new file at `.comfy/config` containing all your project informations and credentials
-* A new line on your `.gitignore` in order to avoid to commit this file (if a `.git` is found in the current folder)
+* A new line on your `.gitignore` in order to avoid to commit this file (if a `.git` folder is found in the current folder)

 ```bash
 > cat .comfy/config